Skip to content

 Architect your data solution with data sharing as a core approach

 I intend not to write about Snowflake’s data-sharing capabilities as those are well documented on Snowflake's website.
-Instead, I would like to focus on the value of designing your architecture for data sharing internally within your organization, even if you don’t have plans to give access to your data to anyone outside of your organization yet.
+Instead, I would like to focus on the value of designing your architecture for internal data sharing within your organization, even if you don’t have plans to give access to your data to anyone outside your organization yet.

 If you're not new to the public cloud, you may already be familiar with the approach of using a multi-account cloud architecture for implementing an effective solution for separations of concerns by mapping each cloud account to your organizational structure, security, and compliance concerns or some other design pattern that best meets your organization's needs.
 The same approach applies to your data architecture in Snowflake's data cloud by using multiple Snowflake accounts within your data architecture and using data sharing as the interface between those accounts.